 Coupled with these false positives, many investigatory tasks are manual, repetitive, and time-consuming.

 Coupled with that, tools are unconnected, so teams have to jump from system to system, copying and pasting info from one to the next.
 This is extremely daunting, and error prone.

 And coupled with that, good security talent is sparse these days, so simply hiring more people isn’t an easy solution (and isn’t always more efficient, either).

 Finally, the threat landscape is growing leaps and bounds, and sadly bad actors are becoming more creative than ever (Mirai, botnets, and malware, etc).
 It’s increasingly difficult for defenders to keep up, let alone get ahead of these threats.

 Sound familiar?
 Security is reaching an inflection point.
-And just like how orchestration and automation brought change to software development and IT operations, it will bring change to security operations (SecOps).
+And just like how security orchestration and automation solutions brought change to software development and IT operations, it will bring change to security operations (SecOps).

 Security Orchestration and Automation: The Great Uniter

 It’s time we as an industry invested in technologies and methodologies that enhance our tools, processes, and people.
 We know that orchestration and automation were crucial technologies for DevOps to succeed.
 Why not bring these same concepts to SecOps?